-Shows the Tukey analysis with a confidence of 95 %, it can be confirmed that the aging factor was the cause of the AF averages of the groups tested after 7 days of storage 12.24 MPa and then of aged 9.54 MPa, were different.
-FA values decrease significantly after thermocycling, regardless of the surface treatment used ----------- ------
+Table 4 shows the results of the Tukey analysis with a confidence level of 95%.
+It is confirmed that the aging factor was the cause of the different FA averages of the tested groups after 7 days of storage (12.24 MPa) and after aging (9.54 MPa).
+The FA values decreased significantly after thermocycling, regardless of the surface treatment used (Figure 2).